oddbird/oddsite/content/2017/03/21/blocking-analytics-spam.rst

 It's not a new problem, but it's particularly problematic for smaller sites that don't receive lots of traffic.
-On a given day, spam hits were accounting for anywhere from 10–90(!) percent of our sessions.
+On a given day, spam hits were accounting for anywhere from ten to ninety (!) percent of our sessions.

 .. image:: /static/images/blog/2017/ga-spam/sessions.jpg
    :alt: google analytics total sessions and filtered (non-spam) sessions